Abstract Goerss-Hopkins theory: Modules over truncations

 \begin{proof} Since both $\infty$-categories in question are prestable, a map $M \rightarrow N$ is an equivalence in either one if and only if the cofibre vanishes.
 Since extension of scalars is cocontinuous, it is enough to show that if $M \in \Mod_{A}$ and $B \otimes _{A} M = 0$, then $M = 0$.
 Because we assume $\ccat$ to be separated, it is enough to show that $M$ is $n$-connected for all $n \geq 0$, which we will prove by induction.

-To cover the base case, notice that because the map $A \rightarrow B$ is a $0$-equivalence, the same must be true for $M \rightarrow B \otimes_{A} M$, since the relative tensor product can be computed using the bar construction and $0$-equivalences are closed under colimits.
+To cover the base case, consider the map $M \rightarrow B \otimes_{A} M$.
+This map is the colimit of a map between bar constructions,

+Since $A \to B$ is a $0$-equivalence and everything is $(-1)$-connected, this map is a levelwise $0$-equivalence.
+Because $0$-equivalences are closed under colimits, we find that $M \to B \otimes_A M$ is a $0$-equivalence.
 It follows that $M$ is $0$-connected, since $B \otimes _{A} M$ vanishes by assumption.

 Now let $n > 0$ and assume that we know that any $A$-module $M$ such that $B \otimes _{A} M = 0$ is $(n-1)$-connected.
 Suppose that $M$ is such an $A$-module.
 Since $M$ is $0$-connected, by prestability we can write $M = \Sigma N$ for some other $A$-module $N$.
 We have